Teaching in 2019

 - as Course Coordinator and Lecturer

-I came to Victoria University of Wellington in 2003, via California (where I taught at Cal State Bakersfield), Ohio (where I completed my PhD at Ohio State University) and Washington, DC (where I grew up).
+I came to VUW in 2003, via California (where I taught at Cal State Bakersfield), Ohio (where I completed my PhD at Ohio State University) and Washington, DC (where I grew up).
+I’m the current Head of the Philosophy Programme at Victoria University of Wellington.

 I am very active in the aesthetics community.
-I co-edited the American Society for Aesthetics (ASA) Newsletter from 2003-2010, and then served on the Board of Trustees to the ASA from 2011-2014.
-I am the ASA-sponsored Society for Women in Philosophy (SWIP) Summer School Teacher for 2016.
+I have been a co-editor of the American Society for Aesthetics (ASA) Newsletter from 2003-2010, served on the ASA Board of Trustees from 2011-2014, ASA-sponsored Society for Women in Philosophy (SWIP) Summer School Teacher for 2016, and Vice-Chair of the ASA Feminist Caucus Committee (2016-2018).

-- My main area of research is in philosophy of art.
-My current interests are in various new art forms like computer art, street art, and comics.
-I’m also interested in the definition of art, the ontology of art, and other issues.
-You can learn about these issues in Philosophy of Media and the Arts (PHIL 107), Arts and Culture (PHIL 268), and Philosophy of the Arts (PHIL 313).
-You can check out my full list of publications at my academia.edu website.
+- My main area of research is in philosophy of art, especially new and different artforms like computer art, street art and comics.
+I’m also interested in traditional questions, like the definition of art, the ontology of art, and authorship.
+You can learn about these issues in Philosophy of Media and the Arts (PHIL 107), Arts and Culture (PHIL 268), and Philosophy of the Arts (PHIL 313). (my full list of publications is available at my academia.edu website)

-- I also have research interests in Philosophy for Children and education and philosophy.
+- I also have research interests in Philosophy for Children, education and philosophy.

-- I am interested in supervising students within aesthetics and philosophy of art, broadly understood, as well as in philosophy for children.
+- I am interested in supervising students within aesthetics and philosophy of art, broadly understood, as well as in philosophy for children and some areas of social epistemology (e.g., group knowledge and epistemic injustice).

 - Collaborating Now: Art in the Twenty First Century, ed.
 Sondra Bacharach, Jeremy Booth, and Siv Fjaerstad, Routledge Press (Advances in Art and Visual Studies Series), 2016.